 Style Guide to unite advocacy for metabolic health

 Welcome new team members!
-Many of you encourage using one voice for metabolic health.
-Below are suggestions from your fellow clinicians, scientists and professionals.
+Many of you encourage uniting our voices in a chorus for metabolic health.
+Below are post suggestions from your fellow clinicians, scientists and professionals.
 See our Communication Guide as well.
 We’d love to hear what is working for you!

 Team roles & introductions

 - Sharing success stories and evidence-based medicine are very powerful.

 - Google rewards medical sites that have a writer and an appropriately-credentialed fact checker for each post.
 Team up with others with similar interests.
 Goal for each post to list a clinician fact checker.

 - Also, one of our editors proofread everything before publishing.

 - What will our readers value?
 Keep in mind when writing.

 - Audience – Clinicians, Researchers, Caregivers & patients